wumpus/pandas-appender/README.md

 * Pandas: append `0.1` to previously integer column, and the column will be promoted to float
 * DF_Appender: when initialized with `dtypes=` or an existing DataFrame, appending `0.1` to an integer column causes `0.1` to be cast to an integer, i.e. `0`.

-## TODO

-add a `predicted_rows=` kwarg, and scale memory usage (chunksize, middles) to keep performance up for larger row counts, by using more memory.